GoogleCloudPlatform/apigee-anthos-service-mesh-demo/docs/cloudshell-tutorial.md

 ### Test the APIs

 The script that deploys the Apigee API proxies prints a few sample cURL commands that you can use to test.
-Those sample cURL commands already have the necessary API key for each of the API calls.
+Those commands already have the necessary API key for each of the API calls.

 ---
 ## Conclusion